smdabdoub/kraken-biom/README.rst

 automatically switch to using version 1.0.
 Note that the output can optionally be compressed with gzip (--gzip) for version 1.0 and TSV files.
 Version 2 files are automatically compressed.

+Currently the taxonomy for each OTU ID is stored as row metadata in the BIOM table using the standard seven-level QIIME format: k__K; p__P; ... s__S.
+If you would like another format supported, please file an issue or send a pull request (note the contribution guidelines).
 ::

     usage: kraken-biom.py [-h] [--max {D,P,C,O,F,G,S}] [--min {D,P,C,O,F,G,S}]